-Velocity and depth uncertainties of MZ3 final velocity model were estimated using the Vmontecarlo code (Loureiro et al., 2016).
-Vmontecarlo explores the model space by generating random models.
-It evaluates the ability of each model to fit the observed data set and translate it to estimates of uncertainties given some quality thresholds.
+Velocity and depth uncertainties of MZ3 final velocity model were estimated using the VMONTECARLO code (Loureiro et al., 2016).
+VMONTECARLO explores the model space by generating random models.
+It evaluates the ability of each model to fit the observed dataset and translate it to estimates of uncertainties given some quality thresholds.

-For computational cost, the explored model space was reduced by limiting the number of parameters and fixing some bounds.
-For MZ3 we chose to maintain fixed sedimentary and volcano-sedimentary layers as well as basement depth nodes because those benefit from refined MCS constraints.
-This results in a total number of variable parameters of 148 as shown in figure B1.

-We also allowed a maximum fluctuation of +/-0.50 km/s on velocity nodes while the maximum depth node variations were set to bands of 1, 2 and 3 km for the upper crustal, the 3 mid-crustal and the Moho interfaces respectively.
-We further limited the search by generating a maximum of 50000 random models and imposed a scaling factor for velocity and depth bounds that, starting at 20% of their maximum value, progressively increased to 100% within the first half of the randomly generated models.
-Finally the total number of observed travel times was decimated to be less than 50000 picks to reduced ray tracing computing time.
+Due to computational costs, the explored model space was reduced by limiting the number of parameters and fixing some bounds.
+For MZ3 we chose to maintain fixed sedimentary and volcano-sedimentary layers, as well as basement depth nodes, because those benefit from refined MCS constraints.
+This results in a total number of variable parameters of 148 as shown in Fig. B1.
+We also allowed a maximum fluctuation of $\pm 0.50\,\mathrm{km\,s^{-1}}$ on velocity nodes while the maximum depth node variations were set to bands of 1, 2 and 3 km for the upper crustal, the 3 mid-crustal and the Moho interfaces, respectively.
+We further limited the search by generating a maximum of 50 000 random models and imposed a scaling factor for velocity and depth bounds that, starting at 20 % of their maximum value, progressively increased to $100\,\%$ within the first half of the randomly generated models.
+Finally, the total number of observed travel times was reduced to be less than $50\,000$ picks to reduce ray-tracing computing time.